 Depending on where the violent action took place, you may have better luck suing another liable party.
 For example, if you suffer injuries from an assault in a bar, the person who attacked you will likely face criminal actions but may not have the assets to compensate your losses.
 Instead of suing the person who actually attacked you, your attorney may advise suing the bar for providing alcohol to a dangerous patron and thus facilitating the attack.

 Hire Reliable Attorneys

 It’s imperative to work with the right attorney when facing any type of legal situation.
-At Bode & Collins, you can expect the intimate feeling of a small-town firm backed up by the experience and resources of one of the most respected firms in Arizona.
+At The Law Office of Chris Bode you can expect the intimate feeling of a small-town firm backed up by the experience and resources of one of the most respected firms in Arizona.
 We represent clients in Scottsdale and throughout the state in all manner of legal issues including those involving violent assaults.
 We understand the toll that these attacks can take on victims and put the full range of our capabilities to work for every one of our clients.

 After a violent attack, an injured victim can secure compensation for medical expenses, pain and suffering, psychological trauma, lost income from missed work, and property damage for any items damaged or destroyed in the attack.
-Contact Bode & Collins today to schedule a case evaluation.
+Contact The Law Office of Chris Bode today to schedule a case evaluation.
 We’ll review the details of your situation and let you know what to expect from a lawsuit.